Samantha Woll

-Samantha Woll (June 15, 1983 – October 21, 2023) was a Jewish community leader, founder of the Muslim-Jewish Forum of Detroit, the president of Isaac Agree Downtown Synagogue in Detroit, Michigan.
+Samantha Woll (June 15, 1983 – October 21, 2023) was an American Jewish community leader, founder of the Muslim-Jewish Forum of Detroit, the president of Isaac Agree Downtown Synagogue in Detroit, Michigan.
 On October 21, 2023, she was found stabbed to death outside her home.
 Her killing, amid increased tensions during the Gaza war, drew international attention, but police ruled out antisemitic motivations for her slaying.

 Early life

 Woll graduated from Hillel Day School (1997), Cranbrook Kingswood Upper School (2001) and attended the University of Michigan.

 Career

 Woll was the founder of the Muslim-Jewish Forum of Detroit.

 In 2015, in the wake of the November 2015 Paris attacks, she helped bring high school students of Muslim and Jewish faith together through an essay and art contest in a public event at Wayne State University organized through Greater Detroit Muslim Jewish Solidarity Council.
 U.S. Rep. Rashida Tlaib called Woll a friend and an organizing community member.

 From c.
 2017, Woll served as Detroit's Jewish Community Relations Council/AJC board of directors member and was co-chair of the AJC's ACCESS Detroit Young Leadership Program.

 In 2017 she was selected by the Detroit Jewish News as one of their "36 under 36".

 From 2019 to 2021, she worked as deputy district director on the political campaign of Congresswoman Elissa Slotkin.
 She also worked on the re-election campaign of Attorney General Dana Nessel.

 Woll became president of the Isaac Agree Downtown Synagogue in 2022.